Personal Loans

 No rate discounts

-There are no rate discounts offered for autopay, which is a service many other lenders provide.
+No rate discounts are offered for autopay, a service many other lenders provide.

 No direct payoff option